10 Eco-Friendly Activities For Your End Of Summer Bucket List!

 10 eco-friendly activities to squeeze in this Summer

-You thought they’d never go back to school, but now they are and that inescapable craving for everything-pumpkin-spice has started showing up again.
+Even though Back-To-School is looking mighty different this year, it is practically Fall, and that inescapable craving for everything-pumpkin-spice has started showing up again.
 Before you fall headfirst into your plaid blanket scarf and find yourself apple-picking, here are 10 eco-friendly activities to check off your summer bucket list!

 1. Visit a “pick your own” farm or farmer’s market for seasonal produce

 Summer is known for being a bountiful fruit and veggie season, but did you know that this eco-friendly activity is not just good for you – it’s good for the earth too?
 Choosing to eat seasonal fruits and veggies from local farms means your produce doesn’t have to travel to you, reducing its carbon footprint as well as giving you fresher food!
 Out of season produce is often harvested earlier to factor in shipping times, which can affect the flavor and possibly nutrient profile.

 We love these adorable silicone popsicle molds and these 80 (yes, 80!) easy recipes for eco-friendly activities that are family-friendly too.
 Using silicone is great for a couple reasons: it’s safer than plastic and also helps reduce how much plastic we’re putting into the environment (a major problem).
 By making your own popsicle, you’re able to control the amount of sugar that goes into them (and here’s a handy guide of how to cut it down without ruining the flavor of a super sugary recipe).